 The West Suburbs, which hug the most western border of the city, include Maywood, Berwyn, Oak Park, Melrose Park, Cicero, Oak Brook, and Naperville.

-The South Suburbs include Blue Island, Chicago Heights, Orland Park, Park Forest, Tinley Park, Harvey, Flossmoor, Robbins, and Olympia Fields.
+The South Suburbs — also known as the Chicago Southland — include Blue Island, Chicago Heights, Orland Park, Park Forest, Tinley Park, Harvey, Flossmoor, Robbins, and Olympia Fields.

 Photo Credit - Unknown

-Chicago Southland — also known as the South Suburbs of Chicago or South Suburban Cook County — is a suburban subregion consisting of 65- 70 suburban cities, villages, and unincorporated areas twenty miles south/southwest of downtown Chicago.
+Chicago Southland — also known as the South Suburbs of Chicago or South Suburban Cook County — is a suburban subregion consisting of 65 suburban cities, villages, and unincorporated areas, twenty miles south/southwest of downtown Chicago.
 The Southland stretches across Cook County (the county seat of Chicago, the most populous county in Illinois, and the second most populous county in the United States) and Will County (the county seat of Joliet, Illinois).

-Several suburban cities, villages, and towns across the Southland — as some locals and media outlets call it — including Evergreen Park, Dolton, Blue Island, Chicago Ridge, Riverdale, and Calumet Park, border Chicago on its south, southwest, and southeast sides.
+Several suburban cities, villages, and towns across the Southland, including Evergreen Park, Dolton, Blue Island, Chicago Ridge, Riverdale, and Calumet Park, border Chicago on its south, southwest, and southeast sides.
 There are over 800,000 residents who call Chicago Southland their home, and many Southlanders work, socialize, and have family, friends, and colleagues who live in Chicago while maintaining long-standing roots in the suburbs back to the mid to late 1800s.

 Chicago Southland also has the largest population of Black suburban residents in Chicagoland.
 Despite ongoing systemic struggles preventing many Black Americans from purchasing a home, the Southland has some of the highest rates of Black homeownership in the United States.
 In 2018, Pew Charitable Trusts recorded Black homeownership rates at 80% or higher in several Black suburbs in the Southland, including South Holland (85%), Flossmoor (83%), Matteson (80%), and Lynwood (80%).
 Olympia Fields, also a suburb of the Southland, has a 98% Black homeownership rate and an all Black board of trustees who govern their village.